joeycato/splitscreensync/README.md

 [![Synchronized segment example](sync.gif)](sync.gif)

 *Note:* I'm favoring the longer segment duration in the comparisons above to keep this guide simple.
 It's a safe default to use if you want to maximize scenic footage but it's not always ideal.
-For example, it doesn't make much sense to slow a video segment to a crawl just because in the other segment a car is stuck waiting patiently ðŸ˜‘ at a red light.
+For example, it doesn't make much sense to slow a video segment to a crawl just because in the other segment a car is stuck waiting patiently 😑 at a red light.
 For that reason, I actually chose to override this behavior in a few cases.

 ## step 3: "splicing" ( reconnecting the segments )